Depression in Seniors: What Can Be Done to Help?

 • Substance/medication-induced depressive disorder – This disorder is related to the use of substances, like alcohol or pain medication.

-Signs of Depression Among Senior Citizens
+Signs of Depression in Seniors

 Older adults with depression can experience sadness or grief or may have other less obvious symptoms.
 They may report a lack of emotions rather than a depressed mood.